bikeonastick/hello_maker/README.md

    **wait what?**

-   I know that's a lot of code and I will explain some of it in a moment.
+   I know that's a lot of code, and I will explain some of it in a moment.
 First, let's see your test run!

 1. Open SpecRunner.html in your browser.
 If everything is set up right, the test